 Reading Curriculum Statement of Intent

 Our Reading curriculum aims to immerse children in a text rich learning environment to create fluent confident readers with a lifelong love of reading which they apply confidently across the curriculum.
-On their journey to becoming accomplished readers, pupils are exposed to a wide range of literature and develop a tool kit of strategies (including phonics).
+On their journey to becoming accomplished readers, pupils are exposed to a wide range of literature.
 Using high quality texts, pupils develop a deep understanding of their reading and widen their knowledge of vocabulary.

 Our overall aims are to ensure that pupils: f

 - Read easily, fluently and with good understanding.

 - Develop the habit of reading widely and often, for both pleasure and information.

 - Appreciate our rich and varied literacy heritage.